ardalis/ardalis-com-gatsby/src/pages/blog/2022-year-in-review.md

 ## Travel

 Most of the rest of this is less interesting if you just follow me for technical content.
 You've been warned.

-Also, there wasn't a ton of travel happening due to COVID.
-I haven't been on a plane since 2020.
-Trips in 2021 consisted of a couple of close-family vacations, one to Hocking Hills, Ohio and another to Emerald Isle, North Carolina.
-Otherwise we pretty much stayed home and tried (successfully) to avoid getting COVID.
+Not much travel in 2022.
+Did manage to get to Disney late in the year and then Las Vegas for DevIntersection.
+Otherwise staying close to home most of the year.

 ### Fitbit